-The Society presents an active program of events, publishes the quarterly Our History Magazine, maintains a library and museum collections, provides research services and hosts exhibitions in the New South Wales State Heritage-listed, Lydham Hall.
+The Society presents an active program of events, publishes the Our History magazine, maintains a library and museum collections, provides research services and hosts exhibitions in the New South Wales State Heritage-listed, Lydham Hall Historic House and Museum.

 The Society objectives are:

 - Encourage the study of Australian History particularly that relating to the St George District.

 - Undertake the collection of books, records, manuscripts and relics considered to have a bearing on the history of the St George District.

 - Use its influence to secure the preservation of places of historic interest.

 - Foster the interchange of information among members of the Society by lectures, readings, discussions and exhibitions of historical interest or value.

 - Print, publish and circulate such journals, periodicals, books and other literary publications and undertakings as may seem conducive to any of the objects of the Society.

 - Establish branches wherever and whenever considered advisable.

 - Affiliate or co-operate with other societies institutions having objects similar to those of Society.